wiard/punkbank/README.md

-# Bitmappunk: creating ANY value on Bitmaps.
+# Bitmappunk: creating ANY value on The Matrix of Bitmap.
 Bitmappunk, a brand built on Bitcoin